dylanyng/Migraine-Manager/README.md

 The dashboard provides an overview of recent migraine activity, helping users identify patterns and potential triggers.

-## Future Optimizations & Features
+## Future Optimizations & Features:

 While the current version of Migraine Manager is functional and user-friendly, there are several optimizations planned for future iterations: